 And I didn’t.
 I ran marathons.
 I completed a half-ironman, a humbling experience; sixty-year-old women left me in their dust.
 I got scuba certified, which I ‘d still love to dive with Great Whites if anyone is interested.
 I went skydiving, (though had I not been strapped to a beautiful Australian man, I probably wouldn’t have had the courage to jump).
 I competed for Ms. Texas US and won.
 I competed for Ms. Earth and won, and spent the better part of a year traveling to India, Singapore, the UK, and Australia, working with different charities.

-October 2017, we had a little backyard wedding.
-I wore mint.
-(This was my second wedding.
-The jig was up).
-I can be artsy when I try, and I created my bouquet out of a tattered James Patterson novel, TRUTH OR DIE, ironically.
-I also love making cakes and crafted mine in the shape of a typewriter, and made his, into a police car because well, he’s a cop.
-You can see our wedding here.
-We went to Ireland for our honeymoon, where I became inspired by the setting of Game of Thrones.
-When we came back home, I binge-watched the show, ordered the books and then binged on them.
+After a trip to Ireland in 2017, I became inspired by the setting of Game of Thrones.
+When I came back home, I binge-watched the show, ordered the books and then binged on them.
 I’d never been a massive fan of fantasy, but man, George.
 R.R.
 Martin was my gateway drug into this realm.

 It finally dawned on me.
 I’d spent over twenty years writing about our world and the miseries of war and reality when I could’ve been creating my own fantasy world instead.
 An idea popped into my head, and I cranked out 105k words in two months.
 I finally found my niche.
 I’ve never felt this way about my writing.
 I’m obsessed with my world and my characters, spend every waking minute thinking about them, haven’t slept worth a shite in months, and guess what?
 I’m the happiest I’ve ever been.
-March 2019, I’ll jump into the query trenches with my current WIP.
+I’m currently querying my current WIP.
 In the meantime, to keep myself from going insane, I’m working on a couple of new sci-fi/fantasy projects, while teaching ESL classes with Education First.
-I currently reside in the Hudson Valley in New York with Chris, my OCD husband (no joke, he vacuums like three times a day) and our eight-year-old puppy Zowie.
+I currently reside in the Hudson Valley in New York.